clearwater-trust/beautiful-jekyll/_posts/2018-05-01-introducing-pepper-works.md

 ---
 [Shop with Bitcoin](https://pepper.works), Monero, Decred, Litecoin, Dogecoin, Ethereum, and Bitcoin Cash!

 Let's face it, [Shopping with Decred](https://pepper.works) can be a real joy.
-And don't forget, [paying for Amazon items with Monero](https://pepper.works) is feakin' sweet.
+And don't forget, [selling your stuff with Monero](https://pepper.works) is feakin' sweet.

 What about [purchasing products with Litecoin](https://pepper.works)?
 Yeah, that's the bees knees right there.